ADS88/Hooper/README.md

 # Hooper
 Android basketball scoring application made with Kotlin.
-Users can score basketball games view previous games results.
+Users can score basketball games view the results of previous games.

 This application was made so I could practice
 - MVVM architecture